-4. Final Examination and Thesis.
+6. Final Examination and Thesis.
 A final oral examination covering principally the work of the thesis will be held at least two weeks before the degree is to be conferred.
 Three copies of the candidate's thesis, one of which will be retained by the Division, must be submitted at least two weeks before the date of the final examination.
-The Examining Committee will consist of the instructors in charge of the major and minor work and such other individuals as may be recommended by the chairman of the division.
+The Examining Committee will consist of the instructors in charge of the major and minor work and such other individuals as may be recommended by the chairman of the division and approved by the Dean of Graduate Studies.